 Types of unemployment

-- Structural unemployment: This type of unemployment which is the result of changes in the pattern of demand of certain commodity.
+- Structural unemployment: This type of unemployment is the result of changes in the pattern of demand of certain commodities.

 If the demand is low, it could lead to industries reducing their workforce and this eventually results in structural unemployment.

 - Seasonal unemployment: